By: Zoe Bolechala

 Now, having taken the plunge, here I am, enjoying making bespoke, quality curtains and blinds from my Brighton-based workroom (with my husband Luke’s support); indulging my love of all things vintage, sourcing one-off fabrics, and loving the resurrection of my creative side.

-Looking for advice on how to start my business, I attended Mumsnet’s Workfest 2013.
+Looking for advice on how to start my business, I attended Mumsnet’s Wordfest 2013.
 I left feeling inspired and determined to make my business a success.
 A year on, I’ve just enjoyed my first week of full-time small business ownership, having just resigned from my day job.
-My commute is to my work room in our former garage.
+My commute is to my workroom in our former garage.

 Here are some of the things I’ve learnt along the way

 Flip your schedule around.
 Starting a new business does take a lot of time and energy.
 I found it by carefully structuring my time.
-Days centered around my children, so evenings became the best time to get things done – there are no childcare costs and you’re only clock watching for bedtime.
-Some evenings I did just want to flop on the sofa, but the vision I had for a truly flexible home and work life made me make a coffee and get on with it.
+Days centred around my children, so evenings became the best time to get things done – there are no childcare costs and you’re the only clock watching for bedtime.
+Some evenings I did just want to flop on the sofa, but the vision I had for truly flexible home and work-life made me make a coffee and get on with it.
 Energy can be harder to come by…I found mine by taking snippets of time out for myself, seeing friends or going for a run to clear my head.